nlohmann/std_json/proposal.md

   the major design goals.
 Unnecessary overhead should be avoided, but not at all costs.
   This may not suit everyone everywhere, but for a presumably large audience performance is good enough while providing a fairly easy data structure to work with.

+  NOTE: Extendable parsin/serializing mechanism will alow for competing plugins to appear, to improve the performance considerably.

 <a name="scope"></a>
 ## Scope

 This extension is a pure library extension.
 It does not require changes to the standard components.
 The extension can be implemented in C++17.
+The extension is also C++20 compatible.

+C++20 keyword `char8_t` brings (at last) the UTF-8 to the C++.
+JSON mandates UTF-8.

 <a name="examples"></a>
 ## Examples

-In this section, we present examples how the JSON integration into C++ looks like.
+In this section, we present examples how the JSON integration into standard C++ looks like.
 For these examples, let us consider this JSON value:

 ```js